bjpop/haskell-mpi/README.txt

 Run it with "mpirun" like this:

-  mpirun --output-filename out -np 2 bindings-mpi-testsuite --plain
+  mpirun -np 2 bindings-mpi-testsuite 1>sender.log 2>receiver.log

-Output from each process rank will be found in "out.<rank>"
+Process with rank 0 emits the output to stdout, and every other rank reports to the stderr.

 License and Copyright
 ---------------------